sourcesimian/container-shell/README.md

 ## Root Permissions
 A container shell is built as a generic non-user specific container, specifically because it is intended as a team wide solution that is easy to install and use.
 When the container is launched, code in [entrypoint.sh](https://github.com/sourcesimian/container-shell/blob/main/docker/cosh/entrypoint.sh) will perform  some user specific customisations.
 But a container shell is specifically run with the user's permissions, to provide the seamless user experience and also because running containers as root is genrally a bad idea.
 Thus the user permissions are insufficient for some of the necessary setup operations.

-To resolve tis several setup executables are compiled at Docker build time, set as owned by root and the `setuid` flag set, so that when run they can elevate permissions and make the necessary changes.
+To resolve this several setup executables are compiled at Docker build time, set as owned by root and the `setuid` flag set, so that when run they can elevate permissions and make the necessary changes.

 ### Full User Setup
 [setupuser.c](https://github.com/sourcesimian/container-shell/blob/main/docker/setupuser.c) is used to provide a full user setup for tools such as `id` and `ssh`, e.g.: